HireContractor

 Is a surety bond required for contractors in Maryland?

 Yes.
-Maryland requires contractors to obtain a surety bond as part of the licensing process.
+Maryland requires contractors to obtain a surety bond as part of the licensing process through the Maryland Home Improvement Commission (MHIC).
 Bond amounts vary depending on the license classification and project value limits.
 The surety bond protects consumers in case a contractor fails to fulfill their contractual obligations.

 What are the penalties for unlicensed contracting in Maryland?

 Unlicensed contracting in Maryland can result in significant fines, criminal penalties, and the inability to enforce contracts or file mechanic's liens.
-Homeowners who hire unlicensed contractors may lose access to state consumer protection funds and recovery programs.
+Homeowners who hire unlicensed contractors may lose access to state consumer protection funds.
+You can report unlicensed activity to the Maryland Home Improvement Commission (MHIC).

 Find Licensed Contractors in Maryland